alhuelamo/alhuelamo.github.io/content/posts/003-pytest-parametrize-indirect.md

 What we can see is that `parametrize` is *directly* passing each parameter value to the `fixt` test argument.
 Therefore, it ignores the fixture and parametrizes the test.

-Should we want to parametrize the fixture back, we would set `indirect=True` back, and so the tests pass again:
+Should we want to parametrize the fixture back, we would set `indirect=True`, and so the tests pass again:

 ```
 collected 2 items